Spin-offs for disaster warning and science

 - Break-up of ice shelves and the creation of icebergs

 - Worldwide background radiation

 A symposium at the annual meeting of the American Association for the Advancement of Science (AAAS) in February 2013 in Boston, United States, discussed the "Unreasonable" Usefulness of Test-Ban Verification for Disaster Warning and Science.
 Non-verification uses of CTBTO data are also amongst the prominently discussed issues at the CTBT Science and Technology conferences, to which the broader scientific community is invited every other year.
-The next gathering, the Science and Technology 2013 conference, will take place from 17 to 21 June 2013 in Vienna, Austria:
+The next gathering, the Science and Technology 2013 conference, took place in June 2013 in Vienna, Austria: